 Direct contact with either ground or freshwater is one of the most challenging environments for timber and is classified as Use Class 4.
-In coastal environments John Brash pressure treated deck boards performs well as a structural material, giving a stable and durable solution, making it a preferred choice in river or marine applications.
+In coastal environments Marley Eternit pressure treated deck boards performs well as a structural material, giving a stable and durable solution, making it a preferred choice in river or marine applications.

 Use Class 3 applies where the timber is above the ground and only needs pre-treating to provide extra protection from the elements.

 The essential part to check is when a deck designed for an above ground application, and so treated to Use Class 3, has posts and joists that may be in ground contact.
 Best practice for decking design and installation states that ‘Where posts and joists will be in contact with the ground only Class 4 treatment is fit for purpose – nothing else will do.’
 In ground contact would also apply to joists or bearers that are used for roof decks or balconies where the bearer is permanently supported.

 Make sure the timber for your deck is treated to the appropriate Use Class, not just for the deck